Change the LED glow intensity on STMicroelectronics Nucleo Boards

-1. We will write PWM output to GPIO D3 and and connect D3 to D13(user LED) using a breadboard wire.
-The picture below explains the same:
+We will write the PWM output to GPIO D3, and connect D3 to D13(user LED) using a breadboard wire, as shown.

 Task 2 - Configure model for code generation and download

-In this task, you will configure the model for the supported STMicroelectronics Nucleo board
+In this task, you configure the model for the supported STMicroelectronics Nucleo board.

 1. Open the PWM-LED model.
 This model has been configured for the Nucleo F401RE board.
 Follow the steps shown in the figure below to configure the model for the appropriate Nucleo board:

-3. Click on "Deploy To Hardware" to automatically download the generated bin file, stmnucleo_pwm_LED.bin, on to the connected Nucleo board.
+2. Click "Deploy To Hardware" to automatically download the generated bin file, stmnucleo_pwm_LED.bin, on to the connected Nucleo board.